Huntress - SSO configuration

 We will retrieve these values from Multi-Pass shortly.

-- Go to Open Multi-Pass Deployment Dashboard and authenticate.
+- Open Multi-Pass Dashboard

-- Select your deployment.
+- Select your tenant.

 - In the left-hand menu, click on Advanced Console.